thiagovscoelho/colorgolf/README.md

 # colorgolf
-Webpage game where you try to get to an RGB color.
+Webpage game (live [here](https://thiagovscoelho.github.io/colorgolf/)) where you try to get to an RGB color.